 (ThyBlackMan.com) How many African-Americans know that the president of the United States (POTUS) recently met with their leaders?
 How many among the African-American population know what the meeting agenda entailed, who was there, and what was accomplished at, or subsequent to it, regarding our plight and problems?

 Late Black History Month 2013, the POTUS had Blacks to a meeting at the White House in the Roosevelt Room.
-The president discussed his “plan to strengthen the economy … and continue to build ladders of opportunity for those striving to get there.”
+The president discussed his “plan to strengthen the economy … and continue to build ladders of opportunity for

 In perhaps the cruelest of ironies, the president praised the participants for their “steadfast leadership on issues critical to improving the economy.”